Unique Entity Identifier Update

 - Entity uniqueness is determined by the new entity validation service provider.

 Transition for Existing Entities

-- Your registration will automatically be assigned a new UEI which will be displayed in SAM.gov.
+- Your registration was automatically assigned a new Unique Entity ID which is displayed in SAM.gov.

 - The purpose of registration, core data, assertions, representations & certifications, points of contacts, etc. in SAM.gov will not change and no one will be required to re-enter this data.

 - December 2014 - proprietary references removed from 2 CFR.

 - On October 31, 2016, the FAR was amended via a final rule to re-designate the terminology for unique identification of entities receiving federal awards.
 The change to the FAR eliminated references to the proprietary DUNS Number, and provided appropriate references to the website where information on the unique entity identifier used for federal awards would be located.
 The final rule also established the definition of “unique entity identifier.”